 The street signage brings life, art, colour and light.
 Diversity diversity exists and many signs in the precinct are high quality in terms of materials, graphics and design.
-The emphasis should be this signage and statutory signage including parking signs should be reduced.
+The emphasis should be on this decorative and unique signage and statutory signage such as parking signs should be reduced.